HeroesToolChest/HeroesDataParser/README.md

 ## Options
 ### Storage Path (-s|--storagePath)
 There are two types of paths that can be provided for this option.
 One is the directory path of the `Heroes of the Storm` directory and the other is an already extracted `mods` directory containing the following file structure:
+**Note:** `enus.stormdata` is for the localization

 ```
 mods/
 |--core.stormmod/